The Song

 a disconnected phone line to call anyone that has been lost

-Jessica is pleased to finally share this song after winning the Lichfield Songwriting Contest and receiving a nomination as a Top 10 artist for Purbeck Rising 2025.
+a quiet place where grief can breathe, love can speak it's words and the wind can carry them to where they need to land.I am pleased to finally share this song after winning the Lichfield Songwriting Contest and receiving a nomination as a Top 10 artist for Purbeck Rising 2025.

 The track opens with the sound of a distant drone and bird song, immediately placing us in a peaceful outdoor setting. the song suggests a phone call long overdue.
 As the cello comes in and seamlessly lifts us into a middle section with more bird song and a sense of breath, we can believe that maybe this phone call is possible after all...
 As the cello and birds disappear and leave behind just the vocal and guitar, we realise that no one is on the other end after all.